The Insurance and Reinsurance Law Review: Cayman Islands

 x Intermediaries and the role of the broker

-As noted above, the Authority may grant a special dispensation to an insurance broker to place a contract of domestic business with one or more insurers that are not licensed under the Law.
-These dispensations are granted on a case-by-case basis only, and are subject to review at such intervals as the Authority may specify.
-An insurance broker who has not been granted a special dispensation shall be personally liable to the insured on all contracts of insurance placed with insurers not licensed under the Law in the same manner as if the insurance broker were the insurer.
+As noted above, the Authority may grant a special dispensation to an insurance broker to place a contract of domestic business with one or more insurers that are not licensed under the Act.
+These dispensations are granted on a case-by-case basis only and are subject to review at such intervals as the Authority may specify.
+An insurance broker who has not been granted a special dispensation shall be personally liable to the insured on all contracts of insurance placed with insurers not licensed under the Act in the same manner as if the insurance broker were the insurer.

 Insurance and reinsurance law